-- 3.61 The Retail and Town Centre study commented that local centres "perform an important role in terms of providing small scale retail and service uses to meet the basic needs of local communities." - 3.62 Local centres are categorised as containing at least one food store or convenience store and a small range of other shops/ services/ community facilities of local importance.
-Smaller retail areas are neighbourhood parades and whilst they fulfil an important role for local communities, they do not form part of the centre's hierarchy. - 3.63 It is important to retain retail, retail services, community uses, financial/ business uses and leisure services within local centres at ground floor level.
+- 12.61 The Retail and Town Centre study commented that local centres "perform an important role in terms of providing small scale retail and service uses to meet the basic needs of local communities". - 12.62 Local centres are categorised as containing at least one foodstore or convenience store and a small range of other shops/ services/ community facilities of local importance.
+Smaller retail areas are neighbourhood parades and whilst they fulfil an important role for local communities, they do not form part of the centres hierarchy. - 12.63 It is important to retain retail, retail services, community uses, financial/ business uses and leisure services within local centres at ground floor level.
 These uses serve local communities and reduce the need to travel for basic services.
 If lost to residential use and / or alternative uses they are unlikely to return, to the detriment of local communities.
-Many of the Borough's local centres include residential within upper floors, which the Local Planning Authority encourages. - 3.64 The Local Planning Authority will consider favourably proposals for expansion of local centres where they are of an appropriate scale and type, having regard to the definition set out in Policy SG5, which would enhance the vitality of the local centre and would not adversely affect residential amenity.
+Many of the Borough's local centres include residential within upper floors, which the Local Planning Authority encourages. - 12.64 The Local Planning Authority will consider favourably proposals for expansion of Local Centres where they are of an appropriate scale and type, having regard to the definition set out in Policy SG5, which would enhance the vitality of the Local Centre and would not adversely affect residential amenity.
 Where appropriate, measures will be required to promote sustainable travel to ensure that the amount of vehicular movements to / from the local centre is not increased as a result of the expansion.
-Where necessary conditions will be attached to control hours of operation, types of use etc to protect residential amenity. - 3.65 The Borough's local centres are largely located within the heart of residential areas within the urban area of Colchester.
-Local centres outside of the urban area of Colchester include Dedham; London Road, Marks Tey; and Vine Road, Wivenhoe. - 3.66 Dedham is situated in a rural location approximately 11.2 km to the northeast of Colchester Town Centre.
+Where necessary conditions will be attached to control hours of operation, types of use etc to protect residential amenity. - 12.65 The Borough's local centres are largely located within the heart of residential areas within the urban area of Colchester.
+Local centres outside of the urban area of Colchester include Dedham; London Road, Marks Tey; and Vine Road, Wivenhoe. - 12.66 Dedham is situated in a rural location approximately 11.2 km to the northeast of Colchester Town Centre.
 It has a limited range of retail, service and community facilities including a community centre, various retail outlets and several food and drink establishments.
 Dedham also has a tourism industry, which is likely to help support its retail shops and other facilities.
-The centre's retail offer is concentrated along the High Street and whilst limited, it does serve as a Local Centre providing a vital role for the settlement and for other surrounding villages in North Colchester where there are very few shops and services.
-The mix of uses and the high level of occupancy would suggest that it serves an important role in the retail hierarchy in a local context. - 3.67 London Road, Marks Tey local centre is remote from the main residential area of Marks Tey.
-There are high end convenience uses in this centre; a butchers and Chateau Wines, as well as three take-aways and a garage with a shop.
+The centre's retail offer is concentrated along the High Street and whilst limited, it does serve as a local centre providing a vital role for the settlement and for other surrounding villages in North Colchester where there are very few shops and services.
+The mix of uses and the high level of occupancy would suggest that it serves an important role in the retail hierarchy in a local context.

-- 3.68 Vine Road in Wivenhoe includes a One Stop convenience store, estate agent, pharmacy, hairdressers and beauty salon, and take away.
-These uses serve a local catchment and parking is located in front of this linear local centre. - 3.69 As the master planning work on the garden community develops local centres will be planned to serve communities and compliment the district centres, as appropriate.
+- 12.67 London Road, Marks Tey local centre is remote from the main residential area of Marks Tey.
+The Food Company is the largest of the uses and this also includes a café/ restaurant and a car park.
+There are other high end convenience uses in this centre; a butchers and Chateau Wines.
+There are also as well as three takeaways and a garage with a shop. - 12.68 Vine Road in Wivenhoe includes a One Stop convenience store, estate agent, florist and gift shop, pharmacy, hairdressers and beauty salon, and take away.
+These uses serve a local catchment and parking is located in front of this linear local centre. - 12.69 As the master planning work on the garden communityies develops local centres will be planned to serve communities and compliment the district centres, as appropriate.